-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 - the coverage period for the respective insured or participants.

-They must also issue evidence of membership to each of the insured or participant.
+They must also issue evidence of membership to each of the insured or participant in printed or electronic form.

 8 Reporting, governance and risk management